 Domestic Violence Statistics

-Acts of domestic violence are far more common than you may think.
 The Center for Disease Control and Prevention reports that one in five women and one in seven men report having been victims of severe physical violence from an intimate partner at least once in their lifetimes.
-When it comes to sexual violence in a domestic setting, approximately 20% of women and 8.3% of men report have been victims.
-One in ten women has reported being stalked by an intimate partner.
-The numbers in Arizona are fairly consistent with these national averages.
-As a result of these figures, prosecutor’s offices are increasingly seeking harsh punishments, severe consequences, and long term penalties in domestic violence cases in Arizona courts.
+When it comes to sexual violence in a domestic setting, approximately 20% of women and 8.3% of men report having been victims.

 Frequently Asked Questions about Domestic Violence